starling021/Phishing-API/README.md

 4) Limit Access to the "Results" Directory (Apache's Basic Auth is Recommended)

-5) Use SSL and a Domain for the Hosted API (More Believable for Phishing)
+5) Use SSL and a Domain for the Hosted API (Configure DNS MASKED Forwarding Instead of an A Name Record for Best Results)